pavelsevecek/OpenSPH/README.md

 ```

 ## Compilation
-The code uses many c++14 features and will migrate to c++17 when it gets implemented
+The code uses many c++14 features, so a reasonably new version of a C++ compiler is necessary.
-by mainstream compilers.
 The compilation has been tested on gcc 6.3.1 and clang 4.0.0.
 Prerequisities of the code are:

 - git (to get the code from the repository, skip if you already have the code)